 Remember that potluck means that people can bring what they wish!

-You can’t assign everyone a dish – that’s just not potluck.
+How do you assign potluck dishes?
+You can’t assign everyone a dish – that’s just not potluck!
 What you can do is put out a sign up sheet so that everyone can see what everyone else is brining.
-Perhaps you can separate the list into categories and place it up on Google Docs or some other sharing site.
+Perhaps you can separate the list into categories and place it up on Google Docs or some other sharing site such as E-vite.
 If people still ask you what to bring, simply look at the list and suggest something.
 Follow that up by filling in the list.
 You may want to consider making a couple of main dishes yourself when hosting to be sure there is a full meal.

 TIP: If you are aware of an extreme allergy – note it on the form so that other guests are aware of the allergy and don’t use that food item in their dish.

 Setting Up Your Space for a Potluck

 Having your close crew over for a potluck really shouldn’t change much for the set up of a potluck dinner.
 You can place each of the dishes on the table and have at it!
 However; if you’re expecting a larger crowd, as is most times the case in potluck, you need a bit more prep.

 Here are some tips for setting up your space:

 - Push a couple of long tables against the wall to make flow easier.

 - If you don’t have room for an extra table, use your countertops.
 Clear the countertops as best you can using that space for dishes as people arrive.
 Make sure to set out trivets on the counter and to have outlets free as many dishes will arrive hot or in slow cookers.